0raghvendrasharma/Video_startup/readme.md

 ## 💬 Final Thoughts

 This project is not only a personal solution but also a tool for anyone who struggles with distractions.
 It ensures a motivational start to the day, making you ready to focus and be productive! 🚀

----

-### Features Included:

-1. **Motivational Video**: Plays on startup.
-2. **Task Scheduler**: Automatically unlocks the workstation for video playback.
-3. **Conversion to EXE**: Using PyInstaller for easy deployment.
-4. **AutoHotkey Script**: Simulates unlocking the desktop.

-### Steps for Setup:

-- Clone the repo.
-- Install the necessary libraries and dependencies.
-- Update file paths for the video and audio.
-- Convert the Python script into an EXE with PyInstaller.
-- Add the EXE to startup via Task Scheduler.
-- Run the Task Scheduler for automatic workstation unlocking.

-### Tech Stack:

-- **Python**: Core language for the script.
-- **OpenCV**: For video playback.
-- **Pygame**: For audio management.
-- **PyInstaller**: For EXE conversion.
-- **Task Scheduler**: For automation.
-- **AutoHotkey**: For unlocking the workstation.

-Let me know if you need further tweaks! 😊